mathewbishop/meal_planner_app/plan.md

 1. Get weekly meal plan
 2. Grocery bill for the given plan
 3. Get new recipes

+## IceBox
+1. Log in
+2. save plans
-4. Add meal to database
+3. Add meal to database